vitorhmf/house-rocket/README.md

 For the next round of investments, the company's CEO has a budget of 100 million dollars to invest in a portfolio of 21,613 properties, located in Seattle, and needs to define how this investment will be allocated and what the expected return will be.

 The solution built to present the investment allocation suggestions was developed from the information obtained from the Exploratory Data Analysis and organized in this [dashboard](https://house-rocket-vitorhmf.herokuapp.com/), made with Streamlit and put into production on Heroku Cloud.
-In the end, the suggestion presented would generate an ROI of 55.9%
+In the end, the suggestion presented would generate an **ROI of 55.9%**.

 <img src="image/dashboard_view1.png" width="1000">